Natural Language Processing RELIES on Linguistics

 \section{Resources}

-The field of NLP is committed to an empirical methodology wherein machine learning models are trained and evaluated on language data.
-This paradigm requires linguistic expertise on several fronts.
-Resources are supported by various degrees of linguistic knowledge---ranging from proficiency in a language to formal training in linguistics.
+The empirical paradigm that dominates NLP today requires language datasets for training and evaluation.
+Such resources are supported by various degrees of linguistic knowledge---ranging from proficiency in a language to formal training in linguistics.

-\paragraph{Creation of resources for general NLP tasks.} By ``general NLP tasks'' we mean tasks that closely relate to applications in widespread demand, such as machine translation (MT), entity linking, and sentiment classification.
-Studying these tasks in an empirical way requires corpus resources.
-Even if we can do without some of these resources in the \emph{training} of NLP systems, they remain relevant for testing and studying systems, ensuring sound behaviour.
+\paragraph{Resources for general NLP tasks} By ``general NLP tasks'' we mean tasks that closely relate to applications in widespread demand, such as machine translation (MT), summarization, and sentiment classification.
+Empirical study of these task requires corpus resources.
+Even if we could now do without some of these resources in the \emph{training} of NLP systems, they remain highly relevant for testing and studying systems.

-How does linguistic expertise contribute to the development of resources?
-A first crossroads in building a dataset is selecting data.
-The \textbf{selection and curation of data is often linguistically informed}, even if the data is raw text.
-Issues that arise in selection\slash curation of raw text include language diversity, variation amongst dialects\slash speakers, genre variation, code-switching, social biases, and undesirable content (e.g. hate speech).